 When playing a fish of this size, you won't be thinking of the hollow vs. solid tip and you won't feel the difference.

-I like the Shimano NB rods, although I like the NX rods a little better.
-The NX is a little nicer rod with the lighter weight and the camel grip.
-But then, it's a much more expensive rod.
-The LLS33 NB is really a very nice choice for someone who wants a light tenkara rod with a crisper feel and slightly more precise casting.
+I like the Shimano NB rods.
+Either the 33 or 36 would be a very nice choice for someone who wants a light tenkara rod with a crisper feel and slightly more precise casting.
 Even as Shimano's entry level rod, it would be a nice upgrade from the rods that are more widely available here in the US.

 Length extended - 10' 6.5"